oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   <b>unlinking</b>
     -   if the vnic is pasthrough the VF will be released (and free for use).

-##### network labelling

-*   setting a label on a passthrough network should be supported.
-*   the validation of the action should be according to the network co-existence rules (see setup networks flow fore more details).

 ##### setup networks

+*   sr-oiv networks
+*   sr-iov labels
-*   edit passthrough network-attachment via setup networks (?).
+*   edit sr-iov passthrough network-attachment via setup networks (?).
     -   setting boot-protocol on passthrough network is not supported (?).
     -   setting custom properties on passthrough network is not supported.
     -   sync passthrough network is not supported.